 The majority of skin cancers in Australia are caused by exposure to UV radiation in sunlight.

-Sunburn has been associated with melanoma, the most deadly form of skin cancer.
+Exposure to UV radiation causes 95% of melanomas, the most deadly form of skin cancer.

 Sun exposure that doesn't result in burning can still cause damage to skin cells and increase your risk of developing skin cancer.
 Evidence suggests that regular exposure to UV radiation year after year can also lead to skin cancer.

 A tan is not a sign of good health or well being, despite many Australians referring to a "healthy tan".
 Almost half of Australian adults still hold the misguided belief that a tan looks healthy.